rutikdevops/DevOps-Project-1/README.md

 ```bash
 vim /etc/ansible/hosts
 ```
-In that inventory file you can just add
+In that inventory file you can simply add
 ```bash
 [web]
 (paste here web-servers private ip)
 ```

+# 3. Connect web server with putty :-